Can you withdraw an offer of employment?

 How to withdraw an unconditional job offer once it’s accepted

 Withdrawing an unconditional offer that has been accepted is much more complex.
-Once the offer has been accepted, by law the employment contract is considered to have started—so think carefully before you write a job offer letter to a candidate.
+In these situations, the employment contract is considered to have started – so think carefully before you write a job offer letter to a candidate.

 Taking the time to approach your candidate in this manner reduces the chance they will feel alienated, and could mean you leave yourself with an opportunity to reach out again in the future, should another suitable role come up.